Down the Large Rabbit Hole: Back Where We Started

 The fact that the double implications shown in Figure 1 are true has already been partially discussed; see \cite{Jun} for details on the left double implication.
 The top-most implication is the definition of large.
 The negated implication was proved by K\v{r}\'i\v{z} \cite{Kriz} with nice write-ups by Jungi\'c \cite{Jun} and McCutcheon \cite{McC}, while the remaining implication comes from the fact that any finite coloring of $\mathbb{Z}^+$ contains a color class of positive upper density.

 The negated implication offers a bit of insight -- a tiny flashlight for our travels, if you will.
+The set used to prove this negation is the set $C'$ given in \cite{McC}:

-We do not know if the set $C'$ given in \cite{McC} is $2$-large/large or not (this seems to be a difficult problem in-and-of itself), but if it is then there exists a set of positive upper density that does not contain a $C'$-ap.
+where $r$ is sufficiently large, $p_1, p_2,\dots,p_{2r+2}$ are sufficiently large primes, and $M=\prod_{i=1}^{2r+2} p_i$.
+We do not know if $C'$ is $2$-large/large or not (this seems to be a difficult problem in-and-of itself), but if it is then there exists a set of positive upper density that does not contain a $C'$-ap.
 We should take this uncertainty as a warning that we have no guarantee a large set $D$ has its $D$-aps lie inside a color class with positive upper density, even though Szemer\'edi's Theorem assures us that arbitrarily long arithmetic progressions are there.

 20pt